alt_headshot

 Long Biographical Statement

-Steve is also coauthor, with John Mackey and Carter Phipps, of the book: Conscious Leadership—Elevating Humanity Through Business (Penguin/Portfolio, September 2020).
+Steve McIntosh J.D. is a leader in the integral philosophy movement and author of Developmental Politics (Paragon House, 2020).
+He is also coauthor of Conscious Leadership (Penguin/Portfolio, 2020), with John Mackey and Carter Phipps.
 He has authored three previous books on integral philosophy: The Presence of the Infinite (Quest, 2015), Evolution’s Purpose (Select Books, 2012), and Integral Consciousness and the Future of Evolution (Paragon House, 2007).
+He is also cocreator of DepolarizingGPT, a 3-answer political chatbot.

 Integral Philosophy